ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 ### Implementing Permission Requests

 Defining the permissions in the `@CapacitorPlugin` annotation is enough to enable functional `checkPermissions` and `requestPermissions` calls from a web app.
-However, you may also decide to wrap your own permission checks and requests around functionality in a plugin.
+However, it is best practice to wrap your own permission checks and requests around functionality in a plugin.

 #### Callback